argoproj-labs/assistant-for-argocd/docs/llama-stack.md

+### Providers

+There are two llama-stack providers as follows:

+1. *LLama-Stack*.
+This is the original provider, it uses the Agent API which has been deprecated in llama-stack.
+This provider is not recommended but remains available if needed.
+2. *LLama-Stack-V2*.
+This is the newer provider, it uses the Open AI Responses API and should be more compatible with later llama-stack versions given this is the recommended API from llama-stack.

 ### Installation

 *Prerequistes*: You must have llama-stack installed and configured with at least one inference engine.
 An example of doing